All about Lapland’s reindeer and how to meet them with SNO®

 At the top of the Iso-Syöte hill, this hotel looks over the Syöte national park and offers all kinds of reindeer safaris right from its doorstep.
 Journey through atmospheric forests and over frozen lakes in the traditional Sami mode of transport.

-Located just a few minutes outside Levi, you can meet and feed the reindeer at this farm before going on a sleigh ride with animals, either driving them yourself or relaxing in the carriage while one of the guides drives for you.
+Located just a few minutes outside Levi, you can meet and feed the reindeer at this farm before going on a sleigh ride, either driving them yourself or relaxing in the carriage while one of the guides drives for you.
 Stop for a break in an authentic tepee where you can enjoy a warm drink and fry sausages over an open fire before returning to the farm.